pingcap/tidb-operator/deploy/gcp/README.md

 ### Configure Terraform

 The terraform script expects three environment variables.
 You can let Terraform prompt you for them, or `export` them in the `~/.bash_profile` file ahead of time.
-If you choose to export them, they are:
+The required environment variables are:

 * `TF_VAR_GCP_CREDENTIALS_PATH`: Path to a valid GCP credentials file.
     - It is recommended to create a new service account to be used by Terraform.
 See [this page](https://cloud.google.com/iam/docs/creating-managing-service-accounts) to create a service account and grant `Project Editor` role to it.